Paulinho (footballer, born July 1988): Barcelona

 On 14 August 2017, Barcelona announced a deal with Guangzhou Evergrande for the purchase of Paulinho for €40 million.
 According to Guangzhou Evergrande, Barcelona made several unsuccessful bids before activating his release clause.
 On 26 August 2017, he made his debut for Barcelona in a 2–0 win over Alavés, coming on for Andrés Iniesta in the 87th minute.
 On 16 September 2017, he scored his first goal for Barcelona in a 2–1 win over Getafe, after coming on for Ivan Rakitić in the 77th minute.
 On 28 October, Paulinho scored in a 2–0 win against Athletic Bilbao with a 92nd-minute goal.
 His consistent performance earned him a place as a starter in the squad.
 Paulinho ended the year with a brace against Deportivo de La Coruña.

 On 7 January, in Barcelona's first match of the year, Paulinho scored the third goal in a 3–0 win, scoring in injury time.
 On 15 January 2018, he scored the first goal in Barcelona's 4–2 win over Real Sociedad at the Anoeta Stadium that ended the club's 10-year long victory drought at the stadium.
 On 9 May, Paulinho scored the second goal in Barcelona's 5–1 win over Villarreal.
 Paulinho received praise for his performances throughout the season; becoming one of Barcelona's key players as they won the domestic double.
 He finished the season with 9 goals in 49 appearances.

 Return to Guangzhou Evergrande

 On 8 July 2018, Guangzhou Evergrande re-signed Paulinho on a one-year loan deal.
 The club also agreed an option to purchase Paulinho after the loan expires.
 He made his return debut on 18 July, playing the whole match in a 4–0 home win over Guizhou Hengfeng.
 On 29 July, he scored on his second league match in a 5–0 home win over Chongqing Dangdai Lifan.
 On 4 January 2019, Guangzhou Evergrande exercised the purchase option and signed Paulinho for €42 million.

-On 21 June 2021, he was released from his contract after mutual agreement due to the COVID-19 pandemic.
+On 21 June 2021, Paulinho and Guangzhou parted ways by mutual agreement due to the COVID-19 pandemic.

 Al-Ahli

 On 22 July 2021, Paulinho joined Saudi Professional League side Al-Ahli.
 On 18 September 2021, he terminated his contract with the club, citing "inability to provide the desired addition to the team" as the reason.

+Return to Corinthians

+On 1 January 2022, Paulinho returned to Série A club Corinthians on a free transfer.
+His second spell at the club was hindered by injuries, with Paulinho undergoing two ACL reconstruction surgeries in the span of a year.
+He made 51 appearances and scored six goals across all competitions and left the club on mutual agreement in May 2024.

+Retirement

+On 8 September 2024, Paulinho announced his retirement from professional football.